kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Wish list:
-- Improve the S meter, at least to show the AD input signal level.
+- Improve the S meter, at least to show the AD input signal level (include SWR measurements on TX)
-- The AGC needs to be improved as the audio still saturate at beginnig of strong signal
+- The AGC needs to be improved (some bug happens with some high level noise)
 - Include zoom in the waterfall (frequency range)
 - Include RIT (receiver incremental tuning)
 - Reduce the minimum step to change the frequency to 50Hz or less
-- Verify why the switches do not work some times (at least for me)
-- Check the trasmission on all modes
+- Check the trasmission on all modes (it is affected the hardware)
-- Storage the last configuration to recover it at the next power up (Write to internal Flash needs to stop interrupts - special save command will stop the main functions)
-- Band selection with setup for each one (correspondence to the filter bands)
 - Tests: reception/transmission SSB...  menus...  switches/debounce...   display appearance